SleeplessChallenger/SystemsExpert/22) Security And HTTPS.md

 **Precaution:** this type of encryption uses 1 key which must be shared sometimes to enable both parties to communicate.
 So, this key must be shared via secured network.
 Ex: Server must give this key to Client, but if done via unsecured network => vulnerability to attack

 **Asymmetric** - type of encryption, aka public key encryption, that relies on two keys to encrypt and decrypt the messages.
 Those 2 keys are generated together (one of them is called public, another - private) using some cryptographic algorithms in such a way that if you encrypt the message by public key then you can decrypt it only by private key.
-Everyone can see that private key and even use it to encrypt messages, but the only person who has access to the private key is you (ex.
+Everyone can see that public key and even use it to encrypt messages, but the only person who has access to the private key is you (ex.
 Server).
 Con: slower compared to symmetric encryption.

 ```
 TLS - transport layer security is a type of protocol over which HTTP runs and becomes HTTPS (HTTP over TLS).
 So, HTTPS communication is encrypted using TLS.